vinceangeloni/Covey/README.md

 # Covey

 Covey is a minimal, family-focused calendar that brings your iCloud calendars into beautifully designed interface that can live anywhere in your home.
-It can run locally on a computer or server or can be added to an iPad Home Screen like an app.
+It can run locally on a computer or server or can be added to a tablet Home Screen like an app.
 No third party services or subscriptions needed.

 ## Features